-If you are a nonexempt employee, your employer is legally allowed to cut your hours or impose a furlough.
-However, your employer still must pay you for every hour you actually work.
-As an hourly worker, then you are entitled to compensation for every hour worked, period.
+Even though a reduction in hours is legal, your employer still must pay you for every hour you actually work.
+As an hourly worker, you are entitled to compensation for every hour you work—period.
 If you have to bring work home or put in hours on what's supposed to be your furlough day, you have a legal right to be paid for that time.

+It's also legal for your employer to cut your pay, either instead of or in addition to a cut in hours, unless the pay cut means that your hourly pay is below the minimum wage.
+(The federal minimum wage is currently $7.25 an hour, but many states have higher minimums.)
 Also, if your hours have not been cut and you are required to work any overtime, you are entitled to time and a half: 150% of your hourly pay rate (after the pay cut).

 The rules for exempt employees are a bit different.
 Regular wage and hour laws don't apply to employees who fall under an exemption to the laws; the most common exemptions are for "white collar" workers: administrative, executive, and managerial employees.
-These employees are exempt from overtime only if they perform certain types of work (generally, work that requires an advanced degree, is managerial or supervisory in nature, or requires them to make relatively high-level business decisions), and they are paid on a salary basis.
+These employees are exempt from overtime if they perform certain types of work (generally, work that requires an advanced degree, is managerial or supervisory in nature, or requires them to make relatively high-level business decisions), and they are paid on a salary basis.

-It's the salary basis test that changes the rules for exempt employees.
-You are paid on a salary basis only if you make at least $455 a week and you receive the same salary each week, no matter how many hours you work.
-There are a handful of exceptions to this rule (for paid vacation or FMLA leave, for example) but, generally speaking, if your employer doesn't pay you your full salary for each week you work, that changes you into an hourly employee who is legally entitled to be paid overtime.
+It's the salary-basis test that changes the rules for exempt employees.
+You are paid on a salary basis only if you make at least $684 a week and you receive the same salary each week, no matter how many hours you work.
+There are a handful of exceptions to this rule (for paid vacation or FMLA leave, for example).
+Generally speaking, however, you become an hourly employee legally entitled to be paid overtime if your employer doesn't pay you your full salary for each week you work.
 This is a result most employers want to avoid.
-(For more on the salary basis test and its exceptions.)
+(Learn more on the salary basis test and its exceptions.)